EOFY sales 2026: Everything you need to know

 Are the EOFY sales worth it?

-Even though you can find significant discounts (up to 70%) on popular items during the EOFY sales, know that these sales aren't the be all and end all.
+Even though you can find significant discounts (up to almost 90% in some instances) on popular items during the EOFY sales, this run of bargains isn’t the be-all and end-all and some discounts may not be as good as they seem.

-A lot of people aren't having to wait until June to get a good deal and neither may you
+In a lot of cases, you don’t have to wait until June to get a good deal

-On top of recent additions to the established sales calendar such as Amazon Prime Day and Black Friday, individual retailers are also having their own sales on an increasingly regular basis.
+On top of recent additions to the established sales calendar, such as Amazon Prime Day and Black Friday, individual retailers are also having their own flash sales on an increasingly regular basis.

-The Australian Bureau Statistics has also picked up on this trend, observing "weaker than usual" spending in last year's EOFY season, partially due to there being more sales in the lead up to the traditional EOFY block.
+The Australian Bureau of Statistics has picked up on this trend, observing “weaker than usual” spending during previous EOFY seasons due to there being more and more sales in the lead up to this traditional sales block.

 Your consumer rights during the sales

-Australian Consumer Law (ACL) gives you certain rights when you buy a good or service from an Australian business, whether it be a physical store or online.
+Australian Consumer Law (ACL) gives you certain rights when you buy a good or service from a business selling in Australia, whether it be a physical store or online.

 Companies can’t take away these rights with anything they do or say, even during sale periods.